 Election Stress: The Real Thing

 The American Psychological Association did a poll on “election stress.”
 The results came in—52% of Americans suffer from this disorder.
-The drama has played out more heavily this year on every social media outlet available, providing virtually every person on the planet a place to express their opinions about the USA Election 2016.
+The drama has played out more heavily on every social media outlet available, providing virtually every person on the planet a place to express their opinions about the USA Election 2016.
 The vitriolic, malicious, slanderous comments on all sides has generated serious health concerns and has destroyed many relationships and families, proving once again that the pen (words) can be mightier than the sword.
 Personally, I’ve noted some social media connections whom I will never respect again and there will be certain family gatherings that are going to be a challenge.

 The Symptoms of the Disease

 It appears that this disease is probably the only thing that unifies us all regardless of race, religion, gender, age, and political affiliation!

 “Election stress disorder may not be well known, but it’s definitely real, and its impact should not be dismissed, said Dr. Asim Shah, vice chair for community psychiatry at Baylor College of Medicine in Houston.
 Symptoms of this once-every-four-years disorder include heart palpitations, shortness of breath, sweaty palms, loss of appetite, trouble sleeping and a sinking or doomed feeling….”
 (Feeling anxious about the election?
 Here’s how to cope with election stress disorder.)

 - Treat your symptoms like you’d treat any addiction—addiction to the elections this year will be strong.